vekatze/neut/book/src/static-memory-management.md

 }
 ```

 You can add `on` to your `let`s.
 You'll add a comma-separated list of variables to the `on`.
-Variables specified there are then casted as a noema in the body of the `let`.
+Variables specified there are then cast as a noema in the body of the `let`.

 We'll call the content of noetic value `xs` a _hyle_.
 In the example, the hyle of `xs` at `length(xs)` is `[1, 2, 3]`.

-`let-on` is essentially the following syntax sugar:
+`let-on` is conceptually the following syntax sugar:

 ```neut
 let result on x = e in